 SpecTRA will help clinicians diagnose potential stroke patients in the Emergency Department, and provide guidelines for appropriate and timely medical imaging.
 SpecTRA is about precision medicine; it aims to provide the right care at the right time to the right patient, and to reduce the burden of stroke by catching undiagnosed strokes and identifying high-risk patients earlier.

-To date, the project has enrolled over 1,200 participants through Emergency departments in Victoria, Nanaimo, and Calgary, and holds one of the largest TIA plasma biobanks in the world.
-The SpecTRA project is a partner in the International Stroke Biomarker Network, and preliminary TIA biomarker results are expected to be available in fall of 2016.
+To date, the project has enrolled over 1,800 participants through Emergency departments in Victoria (BC), Nanaimo (BC), and Calgary (AB) and holds one of the largest TIA plasma biobanks in the world.
+The SpecTRA project is a partner in the International Stroke Biomarker Network, and preliminary TIA biomarker results are expected to be available in fall 2017.